Junon72/Milestone3/README.md

 # Project brief

-The project is following my own desire to bring about a digital tool for the community I my self belong to, the dance teachers.
-The project is built using data-driven application technologies I have learned about on the course module.
-Classapp intends to provide a mobile and easy tool to plan, store and manage dance classes, in a digital form which is accessible where ever they might be teaching.
+The project is following my own desire to bring about a digital tool for the community I myself belong to, the dance teachers.
+The project is built using data-driven application technologies I have learned on the course module.
+Classapp intends to provide a mobile and easy tool to plan, store and manage dance classes, in a digital form which is accessible wherever they might be teaching.

-## Context
+## Contextualizing the need

->The idea for the application is direct response to my own experiences as a dance teacher which I believe I share with many other in this occupation.
+>The idea for the application is a direct response to my own experiences as a dance teacher which I believe I share with many others in this occupation.
 Classapp is designed for dance teachers, to design, save and archive their dance classes.

-> There are dozens of different dance style and genres taught in most diverse settings all over the world.
+>There are dozens of different dance styles and genres taught in most diverse settings all over the world.
 Be it street dance,folk, classical, contemporary, tap, ballroom to start by mentioning just a few, each class is a result of a dedicated work by a dance teacher.
 A dance class is just the tangible and experiential manifestation of the skill and creativity of the dance teacher front of the class.
-Much of the teachers work is hidden.
-Making, or designing classes happens outside the teaching itself, competing for time from other necessary tasks that come with the job.
+Much of the teacher's work is hidden.
+Making, or designing classes happens outside the teaching of a class itself, competing for time from other necessary tasks that come with the job.

 >Dance class material is often tailored for specific occasions with their own specific goals and needs.
 Teachers have to keep in mind the level of the students taking the class, wishes of the organizations where they teach or needs of educational institutions curriculums when designing classes or series of classes.
 For example, designing a series of dance classes for higher educational institutions, the classes should provide thematically coherent experience for the dance students, while filling all kinds of other equally important objectives and requirements set by the institution.
 Teaching in an open studio, in a dance company, for amateurs, for children or for professionals have all very different kinds of implications and requirements.

 >Class material tends to accumulate with time and good material and well working classes can get lost and forgotten.
 Information and valuable insights, such as the first hand experiences with the students, tend to vanish with the forgotten classes.
-Especially when working with groups of students in schools, in order to help the students improve over time, notes and remarks from the past are most useful resource of feedback.
+Especially when working with groups of students in schools, in order to help the students improve over time, notes and remarks from the past are the most useful resource of feedback.
 They are also good material for reflection and self assessment for teachers themselves, who often can only rely on their own judgement.

 >Teachers time is often limited and the time for planning, personal improvement and developing new ideas is rarely paid.
 Sometimes, to come up with new material can be taxing and time consuming.
 Resorting to already tested material is often helpful and can be a huge time saver.
-For teachers own personal development it is important to change the habits every now and then and look for new perspectives and ideas.
+For teachers' own personal development it is important to change the habits every now and then and look for new perspectives and ideas.
 Revisiting past classes and notes is often a good point of departure when looking for new inspiration.
 It helps to recognize habitual patterns, find new angles and gain new insights.
-Building a comprehensive archive of classes can thus be a time saver, but also a source of inspiration, reflection and a valuable tool in maintaining alive relationship to teaching the art of dance.
+Building a comprehensive archive of classes can thus be a time saver, but also a source of inspiration, reflection and a valuable tool in maintaining a live relationship to teaching the art of dance

 ## Project Overview

 I considered following features essential for application to fulfill its purpose:

-1. User can create his/ her own archive, which is accessible only for him /her
+1. Users can create his/ her own archive, which is accessible only for him /her

     For this the user can:

-a. create an account with a username and password
+        1. create an account with a username and password

-b. login with the username and password
+        2. login with the username and password

-2. User can create classes
+2. Users can create classes

     Once a class is created user can:

         a. view class
         b. edit class
         c. delete class
         d. duplicate class
         e. associate the class with class series user has created
         f. de-associate the class with class series user has created

 3. User can create exercises for a class

     Once an exercise is created, user can:

         a. view exercise
         b. edit exercise
         c. delete exercise
         d. add and delete links to music tracks and videos

 4. User can create logs for the classes

     Once a log is created, user can:

         a. view log
         b. edit log
         c. delete log

 5. User can create series of classes for various purposes

     Once a series is created, user can:

         a. view series
         b. view classes associated with the series
         c. edit series
         d. delete series

-Classapp provides a mobile and easy tool to plan, store and manage dance classes, in a digital form which is accessible where ever they might be teaching.

 # UX